How to Choose the Right Sheet Metal Hardware for Your Project

 Disadvantages

-- Rivets are often less strong than other types of fastener, and they’re a less precise method of joining.
+- Rivets are often less strong than other types of fastener

 - As well as this, the application method is more inconsistent than with other fasteners.
 Screws, for example, can be inserted with a precise level of torque, whereas there’s much more variability in rivet application.